Updated Virtual Case Experience

 Will all MedU courses be available on the new LMS?

-CLIPP, CORE, fmCASES, CARE, web-GEMs, DX: Diagnostic Excellence, and High Value Care will all be available on the new LMS, and will feature the new streamlined user interface and native mobile anytime/anywhere capabilities.
+CLIPP, CORE, fmCASES, CARE, web-GEMs, DX: Diagnostic Excellence, Culture in Health, Medical Home, and High Value Care will all be available on the new LMS, and will feature the new streamlined user interface and native mobile anytime/anywhere capabilities.
 WISE-MD and WISE-OnCall will be accessed from the MedU portal via the new log-in process, but will be delivered via the WISE LMS and will not yet be mobile accessible.

-Will my students automatically be transferred to the new LMS beginning June 1?
+Were students automatically transferred to the new LMS on June 1?